Danny-NG-9999/Danny-NG-9999.github.io/_pages/about.md

 Seeking a career as a Risk or Finance Analyst/Consultant to apply quantitative and analytical skills in generating insights that shape strategic business outcomes with clarity and impact.

 ## 🚀 About Me
-I’m a professional with a background in finance and consulting, passionate about solving complex problems and transforming data into actionable insights that drive smarter business decisions.
-My experience includes uncovering significant EBITDA adjustments in M&A deals at Grant Thornton and supporting large-scale data governance transformation projects for clients at KPMG.
+I’m a graduate with a professional background in finance and consulting, passionate about solving complex problems and transforming data into actionable insights that drive smarter business decisions.
+My experience encompasses financial due diligence, M&A advisory, and large-scale data transformation projects, with roles at KPMG and Grant Thornton in chronological order.

+Through these experiences, I’ve developed the ability to uncover critical financial risks, perform in-depth analytical assessments, and support large-scale, compliant data transformation initiatives that strengthen business performance and governance.

-Curiosity and impact guide my work.
-I enjoy leveraging analysis and visualization to uncover hidden risks, identify growth opportunities, and clarify uncertainty, helping decision-makers turn complex data into clear, strategic action.
-What excites me most is discovering insights that reveal the real story behind the numbers and inform meaningful business decisions.
+Guided by curiosity and impact, I enjoy leveraging data analysis, visualization, and strategic thinking to uncover hidden risks, identify growth opportunities, and clarify uncertainty — helping decision-makers turn complex data into clear, evidence-based action.
+What drives me most is discovering insights that reveal the real story behind the numbers and transforming insights into practical, evidence-based decisions that deliver measurable results.

+Some of my key achievements include:
+- Uncovered a £420K EBITDA adjustment through detailed financial analysis and review in an £5.5M M&A transaction at Grant Thornton, enhancing valuation accuracy and strengthening buyer negotiation leverage to achieve a more favorable purchase price.
+- Detected approximately £500K in unrecorded liabilities through targeted due diligence procedures, mitigating acquisition risk and securing a 5% enterprise value reduction plus SPA indemnities for the client.
+- Assessed access vulnerabilities and control gaps across multiple SOX compliance engagements at KPMG, facilitating remediation of five key control issues and improving clients’ overall IT governance and compliance posture.
+- Delivered data-driven climate policy recommendations in the VOIZ Climate Simulation Challenge, leveraging analytical insights to address real-world sustainability challenges and ranking Top 15 of 164 teams, recognized for rigor, creativity, and collaborative problem-solving under pressure.

+## 🧩 Beyond Work
-Beyond my professional work, I’m committed to sustainability, community, and continuous learning.
-I’ve volunteered with Food Action Exeter, distributing meals to those in need, and contributed to sustainability consulting projects recognized for their positive social impact.

-Outside of work, I enjoy exploring cafés, attending local events, and spending time in green spaces.
-I thrive on uncovering insights that inspire action and enjoy connecting with others who share a passion for finance, analytics, and using data to create real-world impact.
+Outside of my professional life, I’m committed to sustainability, community, and continuous learning.
+I’ve volunteered with Food Action Exeter, helping distribute meals to those in need, and contributed to sustainability consulting projects recognized for their positive social and environmental impact.
+Beyond that, I enjoy exploring local cafés, attending community events, and spending time in green spaces, always seeking new perspectives that inspire both insight and connection.

 ## 🌱 Currently Learning